Fingerprint Scanning and Comparison

 You can also select the custom folder, where these files will be saved.

-Note that due to security reasons, the actual fingerprint images are not saved to the PC anyway, only the comparison results in statistical form are stored.
+For security reasons, fingerprint images are not saved to the PC.
+Only the comparison results in statistical form are stored.

 Processing in Test App